cran11x/pumpfun-bundler/README.md

 # Configure environment variables
 # Create a .env file with your settings (see ENV Setup section)
+# Copy .env.example to .env and fill in your values

 # Start the application
 npm run start